 The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they worked on an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and larger.
+HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the kind.
-This rating indicates how effectively a filter can remove pollutants from the air.
+This rating shows how successfully a filter can remove pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are thick and can reduce airflow.
-It’s important to ask Service Experts Heating & Air Conditioning to make sure your heating and cooling system can work with one.
+It’s important to check with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can run with one.

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC unit.
+This barrier attaches tightly against your HVAC unit.

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.